[Take a sneak peek at our attendance system software for K–12 schools in action here.]

 Our hats are off to all K–12 schools for keeping our communities safe during this challenging time while continuing to educate our children.
 The sheer speed at which schools have mobilized to enact remote learning is inspiring.
-Now that many schools have gotten over the technological hurdle of supporting virtual classrooms, let’s review the strategies under consideration for attendance tracking.
+Now that many schools have gotten over the technological hurdle of supporting virtual classrooms, let’s review the strategies under consideration for attendance tracking policies.

-A key differentiator for how schools are tracking attendance is whether synchronous or asynchronous learning is taking place.
+A key differentiator for how schools are tracking remote attendance is whether synchronous or asynchronous learning is taking place.
 With synchronous learning, where students attend scheduled virtual classes, the consensus is that teachers are continuing to track attendance as they normally would.

 “We have edited our daily schedule,” said Mary Kanakaris, school registrar at Cape Henry Collegiate.
 “Our middle school and upper school will have three classes a day for 45 minutes.
 Our faculty will be able to take attendance as usual as the students log in with Zoom.”